Solarityful/weather-app-play/README.md

 requires sbt (https://www.scala-sbt.org/download.html) download and location added to path variable

-Start app by going into project directory and executing >sbt, followed by >run, can be accessed at localhost:9000/
+Start app by going into project directory and executing >sbt, followed by >run (optional: execute >compile before >run), can be accessed at localhost:9000/

+Some tests can be executed by executing >sbt, followed by >test